-Legal Assistants (Time Specialists) handle the following areas:
+Legal Assistants (Time Specialists) handle the following areas

 Time Questions - Claims of jail time not being credited to an offender's sentence will be investigated.
-Information or assistance also can be given in reference to flat time, good time, educational time, and work time credit.
-Additionally, information or assistance may be provided on the SAFP-TF program, Prison Management Act (PMA), and State Jail Convictions.
+Information or assistance also can be given in reference to flat time, good conduct time, educational time, and work time credit.
+Additionally, information or assistance may be provided on the SAFP-TF program, Prison Management Act (PMA), and State Jail convictions.